-Working parents, we salute you!
-Having kids has made you more efficient in the home, and now that you’re just back at work you’re taking it to the workplace.
+Working parents and caregivers, we salute you!
+Your caregiving responsibilities have taught you some powerful productivity lessons at home, and now that you’re just back at work you’re taking it to the workplace.
 We’ve put together our 10 best ever tips (and a bonus one right at the end of this article) to help get you back into the groove at work, so you can get in, get the job done, and get home to your loved ones.

 1. Block out breaks in your calendar

 Schedule an hour for lunch every day (even if you don’t take the full hour, colleagues will quickly learn not to book meetings during this time).
-Set aside half an hour at your desk at the start and end of each working day to check emails and get organised.
+Set aside half an hour at your desk at the start and end of each working day to check emails and get organized.
 Avoid any crazy panic!

 2. Work from home one day a week